aft6/aft6.github.io/_posts/2018-09-18-Fuze-Beginner.md

   </tr>
   <tr>
     <td>Persevering</td>
     <td>Throughout the course of the lesson, persevering was used greatly, such as when our text would not go to the middle of the page.
-We persevered, trying many different possible instructions, such as 'middle,’ ‘centre’ and ‘top’ to </td>
+We persevered, trying many different possible instructions, such as 'middle,’ ‘centre’ and ‘top’ to get the text in the centre of the page. </td>
   </tr>
   <tr>
     <td>Questioning?</td>
-    <td>Questioning was used at the start of the lesson, whilst setting up.
-I questioned as to how I could set up the structure of my code but this was answered by my booklet which we were provided with. </td>
+    <td>Questioning was used when I was attempting to figure out tricky steps in the boolet which we had not yet covered, such as how to make a new screen. </td>
   </tr>
   <tr>
     <td>Independence</td>